 Independence and self-sufficiency have always been core values in my life.
-“Do not rely on other people to do things for you,” my dad would say.
+My dad used to say, “Do not rely on other people to do things for you.”
 As I grew older, I took his words to heart.
 After starting university, I believed that I alone was responsible for my grades, my finances, my relationships, my career plans, and everything else.
 I rarely asked others for help, as a matter of principle and pride.
 I believed improving my circumstance was always my own responsibility.
 I believed I was the master of my own fate.

 It is only after I attended Hope Church that God showed me that I twisted my father’s advice to justify my prideful, self-centred behaviour.
 By God’s grace I have come to realise that a healthy spiritual life does not exist in isolation, but rather it must be rooted in a God-centred community with real relationships, to encourage, to rebuke, to serve, and to be served, all in the name of Jesus.